 What happens to directors

-When a liquidator is appointed, if you're a company director:
+When a liquidator is appointed, if you're a company director, you:

-- you no longer have control of the company or anything it owns
+- no longer have control of the company or anything it owns

-- you can't act for or on behalf of the company
+- cannot act for or on behalf of the company

 - give the liquidator any information about the company they ask for